Crane Observatory and Planetarium Open House Schedule

 The observatory is named for Zenus Crane, who in October 1901 anonymously donated $50,000 for its establishment.
 His identity was revealed after his death in 1917.

-Stoffer Science Hall also is home to Washburn’s Spitz Planetarium.
-At a planetarium open house, on the second Thursday of the month beginning at 7 p.m., 50 visitors can see a projection of the night sky.
+Stoffer Science Hall also is home to Washburn’s Planetarium.
+At a planetarium open house, 30 visitors can see a projection of the night sky.

-Spitz Planetarium is available for group presentations on Tuesdays and Thursdays.
-Contact the Washburn physics and astronomy department at 785-670-2264 to schedule a presentation.
+The planetarium is available for school group presentations on Tuesdays and Thursdays during the school year.
+Contact the Washburn Department of Physics and Astronomy at 785.670.2264 to schedule a presentation.